lemieux-lab/bidra_robustness/README.md

-## Compounds characterization
-To predict estimates with standard Marquardt-Levenberg: `julia curveFit.jl`.
-The inference is for the experiments of all three experiments.
-The results are stored on the server.

-To infer posterior distribution with BiDRA: `./partionBiDRA.sh [nameOfDataset]`.
-Temporary diagnostics files are created for each batch.
-To merge them into one diagnotics file: `julia mergeDiagnostics.jl`.
-Posterior distributions, complete chains results and figures are stored on the server.

-## Do correlation analysis
-Pairings of duplicated experiments are listed in `[nameOfDataset]_rep2_pairing.csv` files.
-To get those lists: `julia generatesPairings.jl [nameOfDataset]`.

 To get correlation metrics (slope of linear fit, r2, Spearman and Pearson correlation coefficients) of viability responses (shared concentration): `julia viabilityCorrelation.jl [nameOfDataset]`.
 Correlation metrics are calculated for 3 within-dose replicates representation: all possible pairing, mean responses, and bootstraping of pairing.
 For the later, the mean, median and std of correlation metrics are returned.
 If there are no within-concentration replicates, only the first representation is used.
 Results are added to a CSV file.